 Regarding your two residents – obviously I can’t offer any real insights without spending some time with them, but I can offer some general suggestions.
 One concept to consider is that limited attention span and ability self-initiate are resulting in boredom, which can be one of the contributing factors to their restlessness.
 Experiment with different materials to engage these residents for 2 minutes and then 5 minutes and then longer periods.
 Some things to try might be to have them

 - separate two decks of cards (by the pattern on the back of the cards)

-- sort mixed colours of poker chips, putting chips of the same colour in labelled bags
+- sort mixed colors of poker chips, putting chips of the same color in labeled bags

 - put lids on plastic containers for some purpose